machinomy/crdt/README.md

 ## Usage

 Eventually consistent system comprises of machines, that work together.
 They have to maintain a shared global state.
-CAP theorem [[CAP](#CAP)] limits properties of the state could be supported.
+CAP theorem [[GILBERT2002](#GILBERT2002)] limits properties of the state could be supported.
 Some applications permit to loosen Consistency in favour of Availability and Partitioning.
 This leads to eventually consistent systems.

-Conflict-free Replicated Data Type is a data structure designed to support eventual consistency [[SHAPIRO](#SHAPIRO)].
+Conflict-free Replicated Data Type is a data structure designed to support eventual consistency [[SHAPIRO2011](#SHAPIRO2011)].
 A machine that belongs to the system maintains a local replica of the global state.
 Properties of CRDT guarantee the replicas converge to a common state.
 That makes the data structure support simultaneous operations sustainable to network disturbancy.